AirTime5730/Music_Piano/README.md

 Feel free to add your own custom mappings and add your own additions.

 I used the soundfont files from https://github.com/open-soundfonts/SGM_V2_01_soundfonts.git.
 The list of sounds file is also from that repository.

+The program references these soundfont files in a folder named SF2.